jonesahj/skilling-time/src/pages/blog/2017-01-04-your-professional-skills-are-so-valuable.md

 ---
 templateKey: blog-post
-title: Your professional skills are so valuable.
+title: Your professional skills are valuable.
 date: 2021-12-28T14:32:02.617Z
 description: And there's a charity out there looking for your skills.
 No doubt about it.
 featuredpost: true